mhamilt/una-her-doc-uoe-proposal/motivation.md

 > Please give a short statement that describes your academic interests, purpose, objectives and motivation in undertaking this postgraduate study.

-- your academic interests

-Interested in tackling the challenges of sustainability and reproducibility with respect to musical instrument production and historic instrument conservation.

-- purpose

-Software sustainability

-The digital systems that we author today should be maintainable if they are to be used for conservation.

-Digital conservation of musical instruments and the digitization of society.
+My core academics interests are the physics of musical instruments, its application to their fabrication, and tackling the challenges of sustainability and reproducibility.

-- objectives

-To author transparent and accessible frameworks that bridge the gap between the domains of computer science, organology and cultural heritage.

-Aim is to create an open source hardware and software toolkit for non-contact measurement for wooden musical instrument soundboards.
-The tools would be used to analyse frequency response of soundboards as well as non-invasive estimation of material properties.

-- motivation in undertaking this postgraduate study.
+My motivations stem from my time training as a luthier and observing the rise in CAD/CAM processes in musical instrument manufacture.
+I also observed the environmental impact of the industry along with further international restrictions of the materials used during instrument production.

+My objective is to explore how digital technologies can be used to produce more accessible and economically viable tools for the analysis of historical musical instruments.

-A musical instrument pose the interesting problem of being both a tool and an aesthetics object.
-My motivation is to try and explore how curators, luthiers and musicians can continue maintain and interact with the musical instruments of our past accessibly, without jeopardizing them.
+ Musical instruments pose a challenging problem in that they are both a tool and an aesthetic object.
+Curators, luthiers and musicians need to be able to maintain and interact with historical musical instruments without endangering their structural integrity.
+My academic purpose during this project is to address this issue by exploring and creating tools that can assist in this process.